-If you do not receive a response within 40 days, email the Public Access Office on email@example.com and ask for an explanation, using the following wording:
+If you do not receive a response within one month, email the Public Access Office on email@example.com and ask for an explanation, using the following wording:

-As the statutory time limit for responding to my subject access request (40 days) has now expired, I would be grateful if you could provide a response as soon as possible.
+As the statutory time limit for responding to my subject access request (one month) has now expired, I would be grateful if you could provide a response as soon as possible.

 If I do not receive a response from your organisation within 14 days, I will submit a ‘request for assessment’ to the Information Commissioner’s Office (ICO).